JohnstoneKats/SequencingDataAnalysis/M6A-seq/READMEv2.md

 pheatmap/1.0.12

 ## Trimming adapter sequences
 The fastq files need to be trimmed for illumina adapter sequences, and filter the resulting reads based on both quality and length.
-This can be performed using cutadapt or trimgalore(preferred method) :
+This can be performed using cutadapt or trimgalore(preferred method).

+Input a your R1 files

 *1.1_trimgalore*